 So, if "Time Closed" is chosen, then a value of "0" would indicate permanently open, whilst a value of "10000" would indicate permanently closed.

-a channel set up to the log % of Time Closed.
+The summary status is shown opposite for a channel set up to the log % of Time Closed.